brooklyncentral/clocker/README.md

     % cd brooklyn-docker-examples-0.1.0-SNAPSHOT
     % ./start.sh docker --location <favouriteCloud>

-Where `<favouriteCloud>` can be e.g. `jclouds:softlayer`, or a named location or a fixed IP e.g. `byon:(hosts="1.2.3 .4")`.
+Where `<favouriteCloud>` can be e.g. `jclouds:softlayer`, or a named location or a fixed IP e.g. `byon:(hosts="1.2.3.4")`.
 Those simple steps will give you a running docker instance on your favourite cloud.

-**N.B.**: Please be sure that docker host allows incoming connection on port `4243` (docker daemon) and on the a range `49000..49900` used by docker to map containers' ports on the host ports.
+**N.B.**: Please be sure that docker host allows incoming connection on TCP port `4243` (docker daemon) and on the range `49000..49900` used by docker to map containers' ports on the host's ports.

-For more information on setting up locations, see the "Setting up Locations" section of [Brooklyn Getting Started](http://brooklyncentral.github.io/use/guide/quickstart/index.html), and the "Off-the-shelf Locations section of [Brooklyn Common Usage](http://brooklyncentral.github.io/use/guide/defining-applications/common-usage.html).
+For more information on setting up locations, see the "Setting up Locations" section of [Brooklyn Getting Started](http://brooklyncentral.github.io/use/guide/quickstart/index.html), and the "Off-the-shelf Locations" section of [Brooklyn Common Usage](http://brooklyncentral.github.io/use/guide/defining-applications/common-usage.html).

 #### Installing Docker manually